camshoffner/mapping_earthquakes/README.md

-# mapping_earthquakes
+# Mapping Earthquakes

-Using JS and Mapbox API to map earthquakes
+## Overview
+Using JavaScript and Mapbox, this project plotted USGS's earthquake data.